iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-css-with-itcss.md

 }
 ```

-In somewheres this layer is called as _base_, I prefer to use _elements_ because they have a more readable name.
+In some places this layer is called as _base_, I prefer to always use _elements_ because they have a more readable name.

 ### Objects

-Objects, that's the most confused layer to me when there is _Objects_ and _Components_ together.
+Objects, that's the most confused layer to me when there is _objects_ and _components_ together.
 But think in that like using [OOCSS](http://oocss.org/), like the proper author said: _No cosmetics.
 Agnostically named (e.g. `.ui-list`)._ Here we start to use only CSS classes.

 ```scss
 .ui-list {